Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/docs/README.md

 Project barriers and solutions:

 Couldn't add shadow to tickets because they are comprised of two many divs.
+If tickets were constructed better, this would be possible

 ======